 Eliana Balla, Robert E. Carpenter and Breck Robinson

 How did investors holding assets backed by subprime residential mortgages react when Treasury Secretary Paulson announced the so-called "teaser freezer" plan to modify mortgages in December 2007?
 We apply event-study methodology to the ABX index, the only source of daily securities prices in subprime mortgage markets.
-Our results show that investors initially perceived that the Paulson Plan would improve conditions in subprime housing markets.
-Specifically, those investors who held the riskiest securities backed by subprime residential housing benefited the most from the Paulson Plan.
-These findings do not extend to the longer term, suggesting that any positive effects from Paulson Plan loan modifications were overwhelmed by the continued deterioration in housing markets.
+Our results show investors in the ABX initially perceived that the plan would improve conditions in the subprime housing markets, but results from a longer event window show this positive effect was swamped by continued deterioration in housing markets.
+The positive effects of the plan disappear for junior tranche securities in recent vintages, consistent with poorer quality collateral pools.